Want to achieve 30% reduced days-to-reconcile?

 Keeping track of the entire reconciliation process is crucial for reporting errors and corrections to the management team later.
 Documentation also helps non-reconciliation employees cross-check data and refer back to source documents.

 Recording transactions on the general ledger or subledger as soon as they occur helps reduce errors and makes the reconciliation process more manageable.
-Use the source record of every transaction.
+Using the source record of every transaction at the time of reconciliation, will give the most accurate results.

 Automation can solve the problem of time-consuming manual reconciliation and reduce errors.
 Cross-checking the bank statement and balance sheet can be done without human intervention using software tools.